ThomasPepperz/IOTAr/README.md

 ### IOTAr Functionality

-'IOTAr' (pronounced eye-OAT-tah-ARE) introduces a suite of IOTA-specific functions into the R Statistical Programming Language's (R) package voacbulary.
+'IOTAr' (pronounced eye-OAT-tah-ARE) introduces a suite of IOTA-specific functions into the R Statistical Programming Language's (R) package vocabulary.